-In the way of most new technologies, the number of businesses that adapt VoIP seems to equal those that still feel some apprehensions with digital telecommunications.
+In the way of most new technologies, the number of businesses that adopt VoIP seems to equal those that still feel some apprehensions with digital telecommunications.
 Hence VoIP troubleshooting is essential.

 A common issue here is VoIP’s immense dependence on digital connections.
-With traditional telephony, you have actual wires and cables outside your work ... e.
+With traditional telephony, you have actual wires and cables outside your workspace.
 If something goes wrong, you look out and see technicians, tinkering away here and there.
 There is a strange comfort in that, even when it has become unnecessary because of more advanced VoIP technology.

 Zero Dial Tone